jonyelison/computational-photography-cuda/README.md

-# computational-photography-cuda
+# Computational Photography in CUDA
-General computational photography routines in CUDA.
+General computational photography routines in CUDA for GPU execution.